 Note: While sorting by offense category is helpful for providing an overview, it is not a perfect classification system.
 A case's offense category is identified by the attorney who initiates the case in the computer system, and there is no formal list of statutory subsections that fall into each offense category.
 Additionally, a case's offense category does not typically get updated as a case makes its way through the system, even if charges are later amended.
-More precise information about specific charges can be found in the master data set that was released simultaneously with this report, which identifies the precise statutory subsections at issue in each charge for each case.
+More precise information about specific charges can be found in the master data set released on the Cook County Open Data Portal, which identifies the precise statutory subsections at issue in each charge for each case.